 The devil wants us to believe that our brethren are too busy, or that or needs aren’t important enough.
 In fact, the devil would love for us to become bitter against our brethren so that he may separate us from their encouragement.
 Don’t listen to the devil.
-Listen to Jesus, and look to His example.
+Listen to Jesus and look to His example.
 The disciples of Jesus are ready to relieve those who are hurting.
-The fact that we may need to tell them about our needs doesn’t diminish in any way their willingness or their ability to have a tremendous impact in our lives during difficult times.
+The fact that we may need to tell them about our needs doesn’t diminish in any way their willingness or their ability to encourage us tremendously during difficult times in our lives.

 Jesus has done so much for us already.
 He stands ready to do even more for us, and He hears us when we pray.
 Yet, Jesus has also arranged it so that His disciples will be there to help those who are in need.
 The answer to our prayers may very well be a brother or a sister who just needs to know that we need them.